Skip to content

 evnx restore

 Decrypt and restore a .env file from an encrypted backup created by evnx backup.
-Includes safety features to prevent accidental overwrites.
+Includes safety features to prevent accidental overwrites, non-interactive CI/CD support, and structured exit codes for scripting.

 evnx restore decrypts and restores a .env file from an encrypted backup created by evnx backup.
 It uses the same AES-256-GCM encryption and Argon2id key derivation, ensuring your secrets are only accessible with the correct password.